 Needless to say, the availability of future neutrino beams from particle accelerators would provide an additional bonus to the above experiments.
 Measuring oscillations with artificial neutrinos (of well known kinematical features) with a sufficiently long baseline would allow us to accurately determine the oscillation parameters (in particular the mixing angle θ{13} and the possible CP violating phase in the mixing matrix).
-The envisaged detectors may then be used for observing neutrinos from the future Beta Beams and Super Beams in the optimal energy range for each experiment.
-A common example is a Beta Beam from CERN to MEMPHYS at Fréjus, 130 km away [37].
+The envisaged detectors may then be used for observing neutrinos from the future beta beams and Super Beams in the optimal energy range for each experiment.
+A common example is a low energy beta beam from CERN to MEMPHYS at Frejus, 130 km away [37].
 High energy beams have been suggested [38], favouring longer baselines of up to O (2000 km).
-An exhaustive review on the different Beta Beam scenario can be found in [139].
 The ultimate neutrino factory facility will require a magnetized detector to fully exploit the simultaneous availability of neutrinos and antineutrinos.
 This subject is however beyond the scope of the present study.